-In the 1950's Guernsey had around 400 farmers each with roughly 5 dairy cows.
-Today, we have 14 working dairy farms and just over 1,500 cows supplying milk to the Dairy.
-Together they produce around 8 million litres of milk a year.
+Our dairy farming community spans generations.
+In the 1950's Guernsey had around 400 farmers each with around only 5 dairy cows.
+Today, we have 11 working dairy farms and just over 1,250 milking cows producing around 7.6 million litres of liquid milk to the Dairy a year.

-Our farmers embrace the latest technology, adhere to the highest hygiene standards with their animal's welfare and the island's heritage always in mind.
-They are part of the Guernsey Countryside Management Scheme, created to improve wildlife, animal welfare and environmental protection aspects of the farming industry.
+They are self-proclaimed 'custodians of the countryside' and part of the Guernsey Countryside Management Scheme which was created to improve wildlife, animal welfare and environmental protection aspects of the farming industry.
 It encourages farmers to maintain and manage traditional pastures and wildflower meadows without the use of fertilisers or herbicides to encourage biodiversity, reduce pollution and conserve wildlife.